-Our team is located in Austin, Dallas/Fort Worth, El Paso, Waco, Denton & Tyler.
+Our team is located in Austin, Dallas/Fort Worth, El Paso, Waco, Denton, Tyler & Lubbock.

 Dottie advises city councils, city officials, boards and commissions and prepares legal documents in all areas of municipal law with a primary concentration in Land Use, Utility Franchise Fee, Gas Well Development and Legislation.
 She graduated from South Texas College of Law with a Doctor of Jurisprudence and Arizona State University with a Masters in Education.
 She was a registered lobbyist as Assistant General Counsel for the Texas Municipal League from 1994 to 2000, primarily responsible for drafting and passing legislation.
 Dottie has been a Board Member of the Texas City Attorneys Association since 2009.
 She has also served as faculty chair, panel moderator and speaker for the UT Land Use Conference.
 She has served as City Attorney or Assistant City Attorney for Midland, Garland, Denton, Galveston, and Highland Village.

 Herb has over 30 years experience in the field of local government law.
 He has served as city attorney or assistant city attorney for a number of municipalities including: Angleton, Dallas, Denton, Galveston and Temple.
 He received his Doctor of Jurisprudence from the University of Texas.
 Herb has also served as the first General Counsel for the El Paso Water Utilities Board.
 Herb’s municipal law experience includes administrative law, alternative dispute resolution, election law, employment law, environmental law, zoning & development law, public utility law and prosecution of municipal court matters.